lamvng/my-devops-tools/README.md

 # Structure

 This playbook is an [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) playbook seperated in `roles`, each one installing a tool.
+It is simple to configure which tool to install, by just (un)commenting the corresponding role.

 Before launching the playbook, Pip and Ansible must be installed first using `init.sh` script:

 ```bash
 chmod +x init.sh && ./init.sh
 ```

+## Installed packages

 The following packages and tools are installed: